Search Results

 • History of severe allergic or anaphylactic reactions to humanized or murine monoclonal antibodies

-• Functional status of NY Heart Association (NYHA) Class III or higher for heart failure at the screening visit
+• Functional status of New York Heart Association (NYHA) Class III or higher for heart failure at the screening visit

-• Known active bacterial, viral, fungal, mycobacterial infection or other infection (including tuberculosis \[TB\] or atypical mycobacterial disease but excluding limited superficial fungal or viral infections of the skin or nails) or any severe episode of infection requiring hospitalization or treatment with Intravenous (IV) antibiotics within 4 weeks prior to baseline visit or oral antibiotics within 2 weeks prior to baseline visit
+• Known active bacterial, viral, fungal, mycobacterial infection or other infection (including tuberculosis (TB) or atypical mycobacterial disease but excluding limited superficial fungal or viral infections of the skin or nails) or any severe episode of infection requiring hospitalization or treatment with IV antibiotics within 4 weeks prior to Mo 0/Day 0 infusion or oral antibiotics within 2 weeks prior to Mo 0/Day 0 infusion

-• Evidence of past or current hepatitis B or hepatitis C infection, including treated hepatitis B or hepatitis C. Hepatitis B surface antibody following hepatitis B immunization is not considered to be evidence of past infection
+• Evidence of past hepatitis B (including treated hepatitis B) or untreated hepatitis C infection (treated hepatitis C is not considered exclusionary).
+Hepatitis B surface antibody following hepatitis B immunization is not considered to be evidence of past infection (see laboratory tests below).

 • Known active malignancy or active monitoring for recurrence of malignancy, including solid tumors and hematological malignancies, except basal cell, in situ squamous cell carcinoma of the skin, and in situ carcinoma of the cervix or the uterus that have been excised with clear margins